How Subscription Payment Service Works | Solidgate Blog

 4. Increased Revenue: By reducing the number of failed payments, a card updater helps increase business revenue by ensuring that customers’ subscriptions are being billed correctly and consistently.

 A card updater can play a critical role in improving the reliability and efficiency of subscription billing by keeping credit card information up-to-date and reducing the likelihood of failed payments.
+This can help businesses to collect payments more efficiently and reduce the workload associated with payment collection, allowing them to focus on other aspects of their operations.

 Redemption Period and Smart Retries